There are a couple of different approaches to choosing a WordPress theme:

 The GP Premium plugin is required in order to disable elements on the page …

-GP Premium’s Spacing add-on provides options for adding padding to various areas and changing the height of the menu.
+GP Premium’s Spacing options enable you to adjust the padding and margins of various areas and change the height of the menu.

 GP has an option for two sidebars, widget areas in the header, footer bar and top bar, and up to five footer widgets.
 The Premium plugin is not required for this.

 The default blog layout is simple: the post title, date and author, a featured image, the content of the post, and the category and tags.

 Without the Premium plugin, apart from the choice of whether or not to have a sidebar, the only blog layout option is between displaying the full content or an excerpt.
 GP Premium provides much more customisation.

 Date, author etc. can be turned on or off and there’s an infinite scroll option.

 The size and position of the featured image can be changed.

 Posts can be displayed in columns.
 You can set the number of columns and you can choose a masonry grid layout (shown below).